baclava1001/baclava1001/README.md

-- 👋 Hi, I’m Samed Salman, a humble guy in my mid-40s
+- 👋 Hi, I’m Samed Salman, a humble guy in my mid-40s living in Sweden.
 - 👀 I’m working on shifting careers, from journalism to system developement.
-- 🌱 I’m currently learning .NET system developement at YH-akademin (higher vocational education), first year of two.
+- 🌱 Currently learning .NET system developement at YH-akademin (higher vocational education), first year of two.
 - 🌱 Took a course in basic C# in Malmö university, Sweden, spring of 2023.
 - 🌱 Have gotten through the first half of Harvard CS50x online in fall 2022 and plan to finish later on.
 - 💞️ I’m looking to collaborate on ...